GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Experiments

-The above evaluations were conducted on a Linux server with two Intel Xeon Gold 6230 CPUs (2.10GHz) and one NVIDIA GeForce RTX 2080 Ti GPU being used.
-For NSM and TransferNet, the code released by original authors is used.\footnote{\url{https://github.com/RichardHGL/WSDM2021_NSM} and \url{https://github.com/shijx12/TransferNet}} Time for generating answer explanations is included for all models.\footnote{Please refer to \cref{sec:explainability_eval} for how the baselines generate explanations.}
+In addition, we report the time costs associated with all major phases of GNN2R in \cref{table:efficiency}.
+We can observe that both the GNN encoding and the LM-based semantic similarity comparison are highly efficient.
+The most time-consuming process is the graph algorithm-based reasoning subgraph extraction.
+Please note that the above evaluations were conducted on a Linux server with two Intel Xeon Gold 6230 CPUs (2.10GHz) and one NVIDIA GeForce RTX 2080 Ti GPU being used.
+For NSM and TransferNet, we used the code released by the original authors.\footnote{\url{https://github.com/RichardHGL/WSDM2021_NSM} and \url{https://github.com/shijx12/TransferNet}}